khjtony/khjtony.github.io/_posts/2016-11-15-SLAM-on-the-back-ongoing.markdown

 ![SLAM]({{site.baseurl}}/images/UAV/slam_on_back/rviz_blank.png)

 ### Topics that we need for gmapping_slam
-Nothing appeared, but I am already satisfied by no error poped up.
-No information feeded in , no mapping generated out.
+Nothing appeared, but I am already satisfied by no error pupped up.
+No information feed in , no mapping generated out.
 So let me read ROS Gmapping documents to see what it requires.
 [gmapping document page](http://wiki.ros.org/gmapping)
 I found that it only subscribe two topics: